 At his best, Bobby Bonilla was a versatile player and productive hitter during his 16 years in the major leagues.
 Seven times, he hit at least 20 home runs in a season.
 He was a four time 100+ RBI man, who played third base, first base and the outfield at various times.
 He was on six playoff teams and won a World Series in 1997 with the Florida Marlins.
 Bonilla first signed with the team in December 1991 which was a five-year, $29 million deal that made him the highest paid player in MLB.
 He then saw one of the worst periods in the franchise’s history.
 The Mets were 75 games under .500 over Mr. Bonilla’s first three full seasons with the team before they traded him to Baltimore in July 1995.

 It was actually Bobby’s second free-agent contract that led to his upcoming financial windfall.
 He signed with the Marlins in 1996 for four years and $23.3 million.
 After Florida traded Bonilla to the LA Dodgers in May 1998, the Mets then re-acquired him that following off-season, sending relief pitcher Mel Rojas to the Dodgers for Bonilla on Nov.
 11, 1998.
 During this time he hit just .160 with four home runs in 60 games in 1999.
 He feuded with manager Bobby Valentine.

 In perhaps his most memorable incident, he played cards with teammate Rickey Henderson as the Mets lost the deciding game of the NL Championship Series against the Atlanta Braves.
 The Mets didn’t want him around any longer, and Bonilla wanted the freedom to pursue another contract with another team, but the Mets were still on the hook for the $5.9 million due to him in 2000.

 What are your thoughts on the Bobby Bo contract?
+I say pay him off and let him go!
 Let us know in the comments section below.